mrsprogrammer/recipe-frontend/README.md

 • TypeScript\
 • Sass

-### Uruchomienie:
+### Running the Application:
-1. Wywołane w katalogu /src polecenia pobierającego pakiety: yarn install
+1. Run the command to install packages in the `/src` directory: yarn install
-2. Uruchomienie projektu: yarn start
+2. Start the project: yarn start
-3. Otwarcie w przeglądarce pod adresem: http://localhost:4200/
+3. Open in the browser at: http://localhost:4200/

-### Pliki konfiguracyjne:
+### Configuration Files:
-W app/common/global-constans konfiguracja stałych: \
+In `app/common/global-constants`, configuration of constants:\
-public static apiURL: string = "http://localhost:8080/api"; \
+public static apiURL: string = "http://localhost:8080/api";\
-public static imagesURL: string = "http://localhost:8080/img"; \
+public static imagesURL: string = "http://localhost:8080/img";\
 public static baseHref: string = "/recipes";

-### Routing aplikacji:
+### Application Routing:
-W app/app-routing.module.ts znajduje się konfiguracja routingu.
+The routing configuration is located in `app/app-routing.module.ts`.

-### Funkcjonalności:
+### Features:
-Rejestracja użytkownika/logowanie\
-Logika dotycząca autoryzacji i uwierzytelniania użytkownika znajduje się w app/modules/auth:\
-• auth.service – obsługa logowania, wylogowania, rejestracji oraz zapis, odczyt token z localStorage \
+User registration/login\
+The logic for user authentication and authorization is located in `app/modules/auth`:\
+• `auth.service` – handles login, logout, registration, and token storage/retrieval from localStorage\
-• auth-http.interceptor – ustawianie http.header: Authorization: `Bearer ${this.authService.getToken()}` \
+• `auth-http.interceptor` – sets `http.header: Authorization: Bearer ${this.authService.getToken()}`\
-• auth-guard.service – interfejs weryfikujący dostęp dla ścieżki przeglądarki
-\
-\
-\
-\
-\
-\
-\
-\
-\
+• `auth-guard.service` – interface for verifying access to browser paths

+### Angular Framework
 #### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.